ericleee0119/Search_Web_Page_Project/README.md

 ## Function
 This is the first page
-Type the search item in the searh text
+Type the search item in the search text
-Click the check box(Support Multiple choose) to indicate which filters we are going to use Past the URL to direct to the API
+Click the check box(Support Multiple Choose) to indicate which filters we are going to use Past the URL to direct to the API
-Clicked filter can let us included multiple URLs
+Add filter can let us include multiple URLs
-Remove button can let us remove the URLs
+The remove button can let us remove the URLs
-Last, we can click search button to begin
+Last, we can click the search button to begin
 ![image](https://github.com/ericleee0119/Search_Web_Page_Project/blob/main/img/0.png)

 ### Example